ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

 layout: "page-fullwidth"
 title: "Sending Device-to-Cloud (D2C) Messages"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
-teaser: "In this lab you will build a Universal Windows Platform application that collects ambient light data and sends it to the Cloud."
+teaser: "In this lab you will build send messages from the Thingy you have built to the cloud."
 show_meta: true
 comments: true
 header: no
 breadcrumb: true
 categories: [raspberry-pi, windows-10, grove, c#, iot, maker, azure, azure-iot-hub]
-permalink: /workshop/windows-thingy/sending-d2c-messages/
+permalink: /workshop/thingy-4-windows/sending-d2c-messages/
 ---

 # Table of Contents
 *  Auto generated table of contents
 {:toc}

-In this lab you will build a Universal Windows Platform application that detects ambient light and sends the data that is being collected to Azure IoT Hub.
-In following lab you will build a data pipeline to process the incoming data stream and output it to a visualization tool.

 # Bill of Materials
 What you will need:

-1. The ThingLabs Thingy&trade; created in the ['ThingLabs Thingy' lab](../thingy/)
+1. The ThingLabs Thingy&trade; created in the ['ThingLabs Thingy' lab](../thingy/).
+2. The Visual Studio Project for the Thingy created in the ['ThingLabs Thingy' lab](../thingy/).

-# Build the Application
+# Add the Azure ioT SDK to Your Project
-In this application you will read the voltage value coming into the ADC from the voltage divider - the higher the voltage, the darker it is (remember, you are reading in the residual voltage, which is diverted to the ADC when there is resistance in the photoresistor).
-You will use the _darkness_ value to determine if the LED should be on or off.

-The ADC is connected to the RPi2 through the Serial Peripheral Interface (SPI) bus.
-SPI is a synchronous serial communication interface specification used for short distance communication, primarily in embedded systems.
-SPI devices communicate in full duplex mode using a master-slave architecture with a single master.
-The master device originates the frame for reading and writing.
-Multiple slave devices are supported through selection with individual slave select (SS) lines.
-SPI is a four-wire serial bus as follows:

-1. SCLK - Serial Clock (output from master).
-2. MOSI - Master Output, Slave Input (output from master).
-3. MISO - Master Input, Slave Output (output from slave).
-4. SS - Slave Select (active low, output from master).

-We won't go any deeper into SPI or the pin layout of the two ADCs - suffice to say that the ADC is wired up to support the four-channel SPI bus, plus supply voltage and ground.
-The wire connecting the voltage divider to the ADC is the input channel you will read the residual voltage from.
+In a previous lab you built the ThingLabs Thingy&trade; for Windows 10 IoT Core.
+Now its time to add the __I__ to your __IoT__ solution.
+In this lab you will send messages from the Thingy to the Microsoft Azure IoT Hub you created in the previous lab.
+There is an Azure IoT SDK for C# that enables all of the connection and communications with your Azure IoT Hub.
+The SDK is available as a NuGet package that you can easily add to your project.

 ## Modify the ThingLabs Thingy&trade;